Skip to main content

 Doctoral Dissertation

 PhD students complete a research-based dissertation under the direction of a faculty dissertation chair and supervisory committee.
+A student's dissertation falls broadly within one of the core knowledge areas, and the student is expected to develop additional expertise in that area through electives and dissertation work.

 See past student projects